alexandreday/fast_density_clustering/README.md

 Python code for clustering two dimensional data using kernel density maps to construct a density graph.
 Examples for gaussian mixtures and some benchmarks are provided.
 Our algorithm solves multiscale problems (multiple variances/densities and population sizes) and works for non-convex clusters.
 It uses cross-validation and is regularized by two main global parameters : a neighborhood size and a noise threshold measure.
 The later detects spurious cluster centers while the former guarantees that only local information is used to infer cluster centers (we avoid using long distance information).

-The underlying code is based on fast KD-trees for nearest-neighbor searches O(nlog n).
+The underlying code is based on fast KD-trees for nearest-neighbor searches O(n log n).
 While the algorithm is well suited for small datasets with meaningful densities, it works quite well on large datasets (c.g. for N=10000, run time is a few seconds).

 # Running